Seatis/my-teaching-materials/java-oo/2-packages-and-inheritance/workshop/Workshop06.md

-Create a `Point` class which is a single point in a Cartesian system.
+First create a `Point` class which is a single point in a Cartesian system.
 The Point consists of 2 fields:
 + x:int = 0
 + y:int = 0